-Society Travel: Societies should be sure to differentiate between society trips, and sending delegates to conferences, and fill in the appropriate section in the online form accordingly.
+Society Travel: Societies may obtain funding for travel to conferences and competitions within Ireland only.
+Field trips will not be catered for.
 Society officers should especially note the stipulations regarding travel in the Grants Policy Document and that there is a finite budget.
 Applications for travel will be considered and awarded on a first-come, first-served basis.

 NB: those travelling on society trips will not have personal accident cover or travel insurance.
 Third party bodily injury or property damage insurance may be provided on a case by case basis on consultation with the CSC.

 Other: A society may apply for subsidy for anything not covered above, provided it is demonstrated that the purpose is to further the aims of the society.
 Very detailed information is required in order to allow the fair consideration of such an application.
 Applications under this heading will be considered on their individual merits.
 Please contact the CSC Treasurer for guidance.

 Can our budgetary limit be raised?
 Yes.
 If you claim everything in your grant but still have more speakers confirmed or more projects to do, you may come back to the CSC and request that the budgetary limit be raised.
 This is done by speaking to the CSC Treasurer and completing a supplementary grant application online.